 Standard 4: Students will expand their grade-level vocabularies through reading, word study, and class discussion.

-Depth-of-Knowledge: 2 ADD: 5.4.R.3: Students will use word parts (e.g., affixes, Latin roots, stems) This item is a DOK 2 because to define and determine the meaning of new words. that knowledge to another v
+5.4.R.3: Students will use word parts (e.g., affixes, Latin roots, stems) to define and determine the meaning of new words.